 Apple to Launch Bundled Subscription Services Called 'Apple One'

-Apple will launch a new range of bundled subscription services called "Apple One" as soon as October, according to a new report by Bloomberg.
+Apple will launch a new range of subscription service bundles called "Apple One" as soon as October, according to a new report by Bloomberg's Mark Gurman.

 The series of bundles would allow customers to subscribe to several Apple digital services together.
 This is expected to result in a lower monthly price than when the services are subscribed to individually.
 Bloomberg reports that the Apple One subscription bundles are planned to launch in October alongside new iPhone models.